-Acupuncture Explained 2018: Does It Or Doesn’t It Work?
+The Truth Behind Acupuncture: Does It Or Doesn’t It Work?

 Here’s a riddle for you: what can help treat mental illnesses, digestive issues, chronic pain in different parts of the body, and neurological complaints like migraines?
-If you said ‘acupuncture‘, then ten points for you!
+If you said ‘acupuncture’, then ten points for you!
 That’s correct.
 Acupuncture is a centuries old practice which remains popular for its various benefits and applications.
 However, there are many who remain in the dark regarding the alternative medicine practice.
 Today we’ll answer the question, ‘does acupuncture work?’ -- and more importantly, HOW does acupuncture work?

 Where Does Acupuncture Come From?

 Think of it as a car accident that’s blocking two of the five lanes.
-This kind of build up causes a kind of ‘qi traffic-jam’, causing the person to become ill.
+This kind of build-up causes a kind of ‘qi traffic-jam’, causing the person to become ill.
 The needles act as the cleaning crew, opening up the lanes and ultimately leading to faster recoveries.

 A student of history would be completely justified in telling you that, while physicians in the far east spoke of this concept qi, in the west they spoke much the same way about an imbalance of humors (bodily fluids).
 This imbalance of humors was remedied by a brutally archaic practice known as bloodletting.
 In some cases, a person could have up to 80% of their blood drained for something as trivial as a fever (obviously making the situation worse).
 The correlation between qi and humors is hence the root of a majority of skepticism about acupuncture.

 What Differentiates Qi From Humors?